springernature/frontend-playbook/accessibility/common-remediations.md

 #### How do I fix it?

-When you change context or open a new section, use a heading to group the content.
+When you change context or begin a new section, use a heading to announce the content.

 It may help to think about the heading structure of a web page as its table of contents.
 A ToC contains a reference to everything on the page - your heading structure should do the same.